 I find that, GLOBALLY, even very educated people–or persons in important positions–aren’t very familiar with the difference between facts and opinions.
 It’s as if because they believe is to be true, it is true.

 –Which is another a lesson I would teach the youth in my care.
 Feelings are not facts.–

 Remember in the movie Inside Out when the boxes of facts and opinions got spilled?

-I think this is a very real problem.
+I think this is a very real crisis as of late.
 Facts and opinions do seems so close to each other that it’s hard to know the difference without serious critical thinking.
-And some people just aren’t very familiar with critical thinking. –And then there are those with an agenda.–
+And some people just aren’t very familiar with critical thinking.

 For example there are some very important people in this world that try to convince us that “alternative facts” are a thing.
 That is not a thing.
 Just so we’re clear.
 There are facts.
 Then there are opinions.
 There is not option for alternative facts.
 Though I guess there is a third option…

 Let us not get into that here; I’m trying to make a point about confusing facts and opinions.